louketo/louketo-proxy/README.md

-   --listen-http value                 interface we should be listening [$PROXY_LISTEN_HTTP] --discovery-url value               discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --client-id value                   client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --client-secret value               client secret used to authenticate to the oauth service [$PROXY_CLIENT_SECERT] --redirection-url value             redirection url for the oauth callback url [$PROXY_REDIRECTION_URL] --revocation-url value              url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --skip-openid-provider-tls-verify   skip the verification of any TLS communication with the openid provider (default: false)
+   --listen-http value                 interface we should be listening [$PROXY_LISTEN_HTTP] --discovery-url value               discovery url to retrieve the openid configuration [$PROXY_DISCOVERY_URL] --client-id value                   client id used to authenticate to the oauth service [$PROXY_CLIENT_ID] --client-secret value               client secret used to authenticate to the oauth service [$PROXY_CLIENT_SECRET] --redirection-url value             redirection url for the oauth callback url [$PROXY_REDIRECTION_URL] --revocation-url value              url for the revocation endpoint to revoke refresh token [$PROXY_REVOCATION_URL] --skip-openid-provider-tls-verify   skip the verification of any TLS communication with the openid provider (default: false)